-Staying connected with others, prioritizing important relationships, building a support team, and taking good care of yourself are a few ways you can improve your quality of life.
+Your approach to living with ALS will play a very important role in your quality of life.
+It is still possible to live with purpose, meaning, and joy after your diagnosis.
+Staying connected with others, prioritizing important relationships, building a support team, and taking good care of yourself are a few ways you can have improved quality of life.

 Finding Purpose and Meaning